Tuwaiq-Academy-Riyadh-iOS-Bootcamp/HW3_CLASSES_AND_INHERITANCE/README.md

 - What is the type of the association used between the `Factory` and `Vehicle`? and why?

 ### Answer
-Factory class can have  an aggregation relationship with vehicle class which indicates that the the vehicle is a part of the factory.
+Factory class can have  an aggregation relationship with vehicle class which indicates that the the vehicle is a part of the factory also factory class has/contain  array of type vehicle.

 ---
 ## Notes: